-Article History: Abstract Submitted: July 16 th , 2024 Revised: August 31 st , 2024 Accepted: September 3 rd , 2024 Published: October 14 th , 2024 By: International Journal of Islamic Economics (IJIE) Introduction: Indonesians contribute to the national Gross Domestic Product, contributing 60.5%.
-The number of Muslim populations in Indonesia is the most important compared to other countries, thus creating a large market for halal products.
-Objective: The research can provide an in-depth understanding of the market potential for Micro, Small, and Medium Enterprises focusing on halal products.
-This research also aims to understand how these halal products are related to the halal lifestyle, which is a lifestyle that complies with the principles of Islamic sharia in various aspects of life.
+Article History: Abstract Submitted: Introduction: Indonesians contribute to the national Gross Domestic July 16th, 2024 Product, contributing 60.5%.
+The number of Muslim populations in Indonesia is the most important compared to other countries, thus creating Revised: a large market for halal products.
+August 31st, 2024 Objective: The research can provide an in-depth understanding of the Accepted: market potential for Micro, Small, and Medium Enterprises focusing on September 3rd, 2024 halal products.
+This research also aims to understand how these halal Published: products are related to the halal lifestyle, which is a lifestyle that complies October 14th, 2024 with the principles of Islamic sharia in various aspects of life.
 Method: This research is considered most appropriate using a descriptive qualitative approach with a literature review.
-Data sources use secondary data.
-Furthermore, descriptive analysis techniques are used to analyze the collected data.
-Result: The results of the study show that to increase Indonesia's role in the global halal industry, steps are needed, such as halal certification, training and mentoring for Micro, Small, and Medium Enterprises, Islamic Economics (IJIE) Copyright: ©2024.
-Risni Rigina Melati, et al collected data.
-Result: The results of the study show that to increase Indonesia's role in the global halal industry, steps are needed, such as halal certification, This article is licensed under the Creative Commons Attribution-Share Alike 4.0 International License. http://creativecommons.org/licenses/by-sa/4.0/ Keywords: Halal Certification; Halal Industry; Halal Lifestyle; Halal Micro, Small, and Medium Enterprises; Indonesian Economy.
+Data sources use secondary By: data.
+Furthermore, descriptive analysis techniques are used to analyze the International Journal of collected data.
+Islamic Economics Result: The results of the study show that to increase Indonesia's role in (IJIE) the global halal industry, steps are needed, such as halal certification, training and mentoring for Micro, Small, and Medium Enterprises, Copyright: financial service facilities, and socialization regarding the importance of ©2024.
+Risni Rigina halal products.
+Melati, et al Implication: In general, the expected impact of this research is the creation of a more robust and more competitive ecosystem for halal Micro, Small, \odot and Medium Enterprises in Indonesia, which will strengthen the national economy and improve Indonesia's position in the global halal industry.
+This article is licensed under the Creative Commons Attribution-Share Alike 4.0 Keywords: Halal Certification; Halal Industry; Halal Lifestyle; Halal Micro, International License.
+Small, and Medium Enterprises; Indonesian Economy. http://creativecommons.org/ licenses/by-sa/4.0/